 According to the results of the ELISA method used to detect osteogenesis-related bone metabolism markers, it was observed that the levels of OC and BALP in the PMOP group were lower compared to the SHAM group.
-However, these levels were higher in both the Pue-L and Pue-H groups than in the PMOP group.
-This indicates that Pue can promote osteogenesis.
-All the observed differences were statistically significant (P < 0.05), as shown in Figures 4A and 4B.
+This increase was also observed in the Pue-L and Pue-H groups, indicating that Pue can promote osteogenesis.
+All differences were statistically significant (P < 0.05), as shown in Figure 4A and 4B.
 Additionally, it was found that the serum PINP levels were higher in the PMOP group than in the SHAM group.
 Nevertheless, these levels were lower in both the Pue-L and Pue-H groups when compared to the PMOP group.
 These differences were also statistically significant (P < 0.05), as shown in Figure 4C.